This post is part of our series Operational Risk Management – Learning from yourself as an expert already!

 In our personal lives, risk assessments are sometimes performed formally, such as for your motor vehicle’s annual service.
 Other times, however, they are performed informally, from checking the risks and controls relating to your swimming pool to assessing the risks of your house when your first child is born.

 The example I will use, is your annual medical check-up.
 As in the business world, not all of us subscribe to the annual check-up.
 Maybe we do not see the value.
 Hopefully after this blog, you will!
 Let’s take a closer look.

 I went for my first annual medical check-up some ten years ago, and annually since then.
-I organized the appointment, and when I arrived, the doctor had read up on my history, so he had full knowledge of all visits, issues, medications, etc. The first step to a risk assessment is therefore for the risk assessors to prepare, gaining full knowledge of the area (body), being assessed.
+I organised the appointment, and when I arrived, the doctor had read up on my history, so he had full knowledge of all visits, issues, medications, etc. The first step to a risk assessment is therefore for the risk assessors to prepare, gaining full knowledge of the area (body), being assessed.
 The doctor then carried out a series of tests and analysis looking for risks.
 Some time later I received my report; a spreadsheet analysed in Red, Amber and Green for all results (he knows I am a risk manager!).

 For the first report ten years ago, it was mostly green with one very bright red – cholesterol, at a level of 8.7.
 This was my high risk and related medical issue, one I was not aware of at the time.
 I, therefore, booked a further appointment to discuss the issue and potential treatment methods.

 Changing diet was the first suggestion but after six months of eating “salad sandwiches on brown bread and no butter!” the cholesterol reading was still red at 8.4 – the treatment method was not working.